igsb/GestaltMatcher/README.md

 * **Different mutation types or positions within a single gene**: For example, we can show that patients with C-terminal truncation exhibit distinct facial features compared to those with N-terminal truncation.

+To reporduce the results in our paper, please contact us to get the corresponding metadata and encoding and store them in "./data" folder.

 This section contains various statistical and visualization analyses:

 * **Statistics Analysis**: Currently written in R, with plans to migrate to Python in the near future.
 To run the statistical analysis follow the next steps: